 If you are selected for review, realize this is a common process.
 Its goal is to maintain an accurate and fair need analysis.
 Respond promptly to your school’s request for a Verification Worksheet and other data.
 Failure to provide data will result in delays, and possible cancellation of Federal aid.

 Verifications are handled by college financial aid offices; don’t send documentation to the Federal processor.
 If errors are found, the financial aid officer will make necessary corrections with an electronic process.
 You will receive a new SAR Information Acknowledgement from the Central Processor so you know what corrections were made.
 Corrections could affect financial aid estimates that were sent to you earlier.
-If your awards change significantly, the Financial Aid Office will send you a revised Award Letter.
+If your offers change significantly, the Financial Aid Office will send you a revised Offer Letter.

 The Federal processor may select students for one of the following verification categories:

 While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other groups.
 The Financial Aid office will send a Verification Worksheet for your appropriate verification group to you at your permanent address.
 It is extremely important that you submit the information that is requested in your verification worksheet.

 Keep up-to-date on your FAFSA verification process via your TruView student portal.
 See what documents you need to submit, get more information about the process, and find out the status of your verification.
 Go to the Student tab of TruView, select the Scholarships, Financial Aid & Loans tab of the Student Finances box, click Online Acceptance, and select the Verification Checklist link.

 Students and parents who are selected to verify income and did not use the IRS Data Retrieval process while completing their FAFSA may need to submit copies of an IRS Tax Return Transcript.

 - The following information is needed to request a transcript – Social Security Number, date of birth, and the address on file with the IRS (normally this will be the address used when the most recent tax return was filed).